-However, it is not only the profession, but how the duties of that profession are executed that matters.
-A lawyer that helps exonerate the innocent is engaging in right livelihood; a district attorney who prosecutes a person he knows to be innocent is not.
-An accountant who keeps the books for a company is engaging in right livelihood; an accountant that cooks the books is not.
-A doctor who performs an operation to save a person’s life is engaging in right livelihood; a doctor who performs an unnecessary operation just to collect a fee is not.
+However, it is not only the profession but how the duties of that profession are executed that matters.
+A lawyer that helps exonerate the innocent is engaging in the right livelihood; a district attorney who prosecutes a person he knows to be innocent is not.
+An accountant who keeps the books for a company is engaging in the right livelihood; an accountant that cooks the books is not.
+A doctor who performs an operation to save a person’s life is engaging in the right livelihood; a doctor who performs an unnecessary operation just to collect a fee is not.

 How Can We Achieve Personal Fulfillment?

 Buddha wished to ease human suffering.
 Anyone who has ever had to do a job they hated, day after day, year after year, just because they needed the paycheck knows what it is to suffer.
 Personal fulfillment is a basic human need.